 The actuarial cost method determines, in a systematic way, the incidence of plan sponsor contributions required to provide plan benefits.
-It also determines how actuarial gains and losses are recognized in retiree costs.
+It also determines how actuarial gains and losses are recognized in other postemployment benefit costs.
 These gains and losses result from the difference between the actual experience under the plan and the experience by the actuarial assumptions.